The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Analysis

-Here, $k_B$ is the Boltzmann constant, $\mu$ is the molecular mass of the emitting molecule, and $m_H$ is the hydrogen mass. \end{enumerate} Finally, we compute the surface brightness profile for the front surface as
+Here, $k_B$ is the Boltzmann constant, $\mu$ is the molecular mass of the emitting molecule, and $m_H$ is the hydrogen mass. \end{enumerate} Finally, we computed the surface-brightness profile for the front surface as

 while the one for the back surface is

 where $B_{\nu}$ is the Planck function.
 Finally, the total surface brightness profile is computed as